ogbeche77/COVID-19-Tracker/README.md

 ## General info

 About
 Users are able to track the number of people infected, recovered as well as deceased from the Covid-19 disease.
 The data used in this project was fetched from an open source external API.
 Real time app built with ReactJS, Material UI & ChartJS.
+This project also has a Continious Integration and Continious Delivery Process

 ## Technologies